plutotcool/glsl-bundler/readme.md

 ### Common examples

-Load a shader as a string and resolve import pragmas:
+Load a shader as a string and resolve `#include` directives:

 ```typescript
 import { load } from '@plutotcool/glsl-bundler'